How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Introduction

 \OMIT{ Accordingly, we start with all workers having equal weights, and gradually modify the weights over time: increase weights for better workers and/or decrease weights for worse workers.
 We consider several algorithms based on this weight-modifying approach, and compare them to more obvious algorithms that do not change weights over time. }

-\xhdr{Scalable gold HIT creation.} Creating gold HITs presents additional challenges compared to the normal HITs.
-As the quality of the entire application hinges on the correctness of gold HITs, it is feasible and in fact desirable to route gold HITs to more reliable workers on the crowdsourcing platform.
-Note that the other workers would not be starved as they can work on other HITs.
-However, worker quality is typically estimated via performance on the gold HITs that are already present in the system, so the estimates may be very imprecise initially, and gradually improve over time as more gold HITs are added.
+\xhdr{3.
+Scalable gold HIT creation.} Creating gold HITs presents additional challenges compared to the normal HITs.
+As the quality of the entire application (or successful experiment) hinges on the correctness of gold HITs, it is feasible and in fact desirable to route gold HITs to more reliable workers on the crowdsourcing platform.
+Worker quality is typically estimated via performance on the gold HITs that are already present in the system, so the estimates may be very imprecise initially, and gradually improve over time as more gold HITs are added.
 To find answers for individual HITs in a cost-efficient manner, one can use stopping rules as described above.

 We tackle these challenges using ideas from \emph{multi-armed bandits}, a problem space focused on sequentially choosing between a fixed and known set of alternatives with a goal to increase the cumulative reward and/or converge on the best alternative.
 A multi-armed bandit algorithm needs to trade off \emph{exploration}, trying out various alternatives in order to gather information probably at the expense of short-term gains, and \emph{exploitation}, choosing alternatives that perform well based on the information collected so far.